 - Rates as low as .75%

-This solution can be used by any business that bills private or government insurance programs.
+Businesses use this solution to bill private or government insurance programs.
 Some examples include:

 - Medical offices